tensei-engine/runtime/CONTRIBUTING.md

 ### Reporting Bugs

-If you discover a bug or unexpected behavior, please [post a question on our community](https://github.com/tensei-engine/.github/discussions/new?category=q-a), [start a general discussion](https://github.com/tensei-engine/.github/discussions/new?category=general) or [report the bug as an isuse](https://github.com/tensei-engine/.github/issues/new?template=bug_report.yml) and follow the instructions there.
+If you discover a bug or unexpected behavior, please [post a question on our community](https://github.com/tensei-engine/runtime/discussions/new?category=q-a), [start a general discussion](https://github.com/tensei-engine/runtime/discussions/new?category=general) or [report the bug as an isuse](https://github.com/tensei-engine/runtime/issues/new?template=bug_report.yml) and follow the instructions there.
 Please be as descriptive as possible, including steps to reproduce the issue and any relevant details.

 ### Suggesting Features or Enhancements

 We welcome your ideas for new features or improvements to existing ones.
-To suggest a feature, [share your idea with the community](https://github.com/tensei-engine/.github/discussions/new?category=idea) or [request a feature as an issue](https://github.com/tensei-engine/.github/issues/new?template=feature_request.yml) and follow the instructions there.
+To suggest a feature, [share your idea with the community](https://github.com/tensei-engine/runtime/discussions/new?category=idea) or [request a feature as an issue](https://github.com/tensei-engine/runtime/issues/new?template=feature_request.yml) and follow the instructions there.
 Please be as descriptive as possible.
 You may even include implementation proposals!

 ### Other suggestions

-If you instead want to suggest improvements to documentation, deployment pipelines and build processes, or report other issues or suggestions, please [start a general discussion](https://github.com/tensei-engine/.github/discussions/new?category=general) or [create a task for us](https://github.com/tensei-engine/.github/issues/new?template=create_task.yml) and follow the instructions there.
+If you instead want to suggest improvements to documentation, deployment pipelines and build processes, or report other issues or suggestions, please [start a general discussion](https://github.com/tensei-engine/runtime/discussions/new?category=general) or [create a task for us](https://github.com/tensei-engine/runtime/issues/new?template=create_task.yml) and follow the instructions there.
 Please be as descriptive as possible and select the appropriate labels.

 ### Pull Requests

-We also encourage direct contributions that improve the Tensei Engine project through pull requests.
+We also encourage direct contributions that improve the Tensei Engine Runtime project through pull requests.
 To submit your changes, follow these steps:

 1. Fork the project.
 2. Create a branch for your feature, bug fix or other changes.
 3. Implement your changes and ensure they adhere to our code style and conventions.
 4. Write tests to validate your changes (if applicable).
-5. Submit a pull request (PR) to our [GitHub repository](https://github.com/tensei-engine/.github).
+5. Submit a pull request (PR) to our [GitHub repository](https://github.com/tensei-engine/runtime).

 Your PR will be reviewed by project maintainers.
 If necessary, we may request further changes before merging.